South Carolina Center for Rural and Primary Healthcare (CRPH)

 Voices/Voces Monologues

-Seven brief monologues of key themes and a full-length theatrical performance are available to be used in classrooms, grand rounds, community forums, and other settings where discussions about social justice and equity are generated.
+Seven brief monologues of key themes and a full-length theatrical performance are available to be used in classrooms, grand rounds, community forums, and other settings where discussions about maternal healthcare quality improvement are generated.

 These videos linked below also can be found on our YouTube Channel.